Northern Strand & Lynn Rail Trails, MA

 Though there's not much sightseeing within the suburbia and light commercial development around the towns of Everett and Malden, there are numerous parks and playgrounds to explore on the route.
 Next to the trail are many community gardens; and the sweet smells emanating from the bakery in downtown Malden reminded me of my youth growing up next to a chocolate factory.

-RED Square 4★ Northern Strand & Lynn Community Path 11.0 miles each way, easy, low gradient
+4★ Northern Strand & Lynn Community Path 11.0 mi ea way, easy, low gradient

 Views improve as we progress North and Eastward on this former Boston & Maine Saugus Branch Railroad, past the Seaplane Basin and the expansive salt marshes of Rumney Marsh Reservation.
 After continuing through the town of Saugus the sightlines open up again onto more salt marshes.
 Birdwatchers join the ranks of the trail users here, taking advantage of the observation platforms and bench seating for their ornithophile observations.